00WhengWheng/BeekeeBot/README.md

 # BeekeeBot
-A ioT autonomus robot that keep bees in mind!
+A ioT autonomus robot that keep bee in mind!